-The second step in taking a home business deduction is to calculate your home office space for expense deduction purposes, you can use the percentage method (dividing the home office square footage by the total home square footage) or, if all rooms are approximately equal, divide the number of rooms used for business by the total number of rooms.
+First, you must calculate the part of your home used regularly and exclusively for business.
+You can use the percentage method (dividing the home office square footage by the total home square footage) or, if all rooms are approximately equal, divide the number of rooms used for business by the total number of rooms.

 You don't have to use an entire room for your home office; you just need to be able to separate that area from other uses and show that it is being used exclusively for business purposes.

 A Simpler Way to Take a Home Office Space Deduction

 The IRS allows home-based businesses with small offices to use a simplified calculation for taking the deduction.
 To take this deduction:

 - You must qualify for the home office space deduction, meeting the criteria of "principal place of business" and "regular and exclusive use" as described above.

 - Your home office space must be 300 square feet or less.